helidon-io/helidon/examples/quickstarts/helidon-standalone-quickstart-se/README.md

-# Helidon Standalone Quickstart SE Example
+# Helidon Examples Standalone Quickstart SE

 This project implements a simple Hello World REST service using Helidon SE with a standalone Maven pom.